They differ in

 to become.
 This work usually falls within the remit of the CRM manager, who describes all processes with his CRM team, which consists of key users from the different departments.

-- GDPR compliant mailings and marketing campaigns
+- GDPR compliant mailings and campaigns with CRM in marketing

 - Lead management between marketing and sales